 - Deaf or hard of hearing and blind or low vision

-For any queries regarding accommodation requests, candidates can email to testingaccommodations@GMAC.com.
+For any queries regarding accommodation requests, you can email to testingaccommodations@GMAC.com.

 GMAT Registration

-Registration for the GMAT exam can be done either online or via phone.
-For GMAT exam online registration, candidates need to follow the below-mentioned process:
+GMAT registration can be done either online or via phone.
+For GMAT online registration, you need to follow the below-mentioned process:

 - Create a mba.com Account and provide the required details.